parsaforughi/affiliate-instagram-bot/replit.md

 - **Affiliate Onboarding**: Guides users through the affiliate program registration.
 - **Product Information**: Provides details on specific products, including brand, price, and discounted affiliate price.
 - **Brand Information**: Offers general information about the 6 priority brands.
+- **Instagram Handles**: When users request "more details" or "explain more" about a brand, bot sends the brand's Instagram handle (@).
 - **Best Seller Identification**: Highlights best-selling products for each brand upon request.
 - **Payment Information**: Explains payment methods and commission withdrawal from the affiliate account.